ICSA26-supplementary-material/edgeai.empirical-study.replication-package/thematic_analisys/study_artifacts/README.md

   * Supporting fairness and transparency in the study’s sampling strategy
   * Linking included projects to downstream files (fragments, codes, themes, guidelines)

-    It forms the baseline sample from which all further analyses were constructed.

 ---
 ### 1.2 [software_architecture_documented_projects.csv](./software_architecture_documented_projects.csv)

-- **Purpose**
+- **Description**

-    This file lists all repositories in the dataset that *contain explicit or implicit software architecture documentation*.
-    It represents the filtered subset of EdgeAI projects considered suitable for architectural analysis (RQ1.1–RQ1.5), based on criteria such as:
+    During the initial mining and filtering phases, repositories were screened to determine whether they included documentation relevant to software architecture.
+Projects were included based on criteria derived from:

     * Presence of architecture-relevant artifacts
     * Existence of diagrams, design documents, ADRs, or conceptual explanations
     * Evidence of architectural decisions, patterns, or structural descriptions

-This file defines the **core dataset** for all architectural examinations performed in the study.

-- **Description**
+- **Purpose**

-During the initial mining and filtering phases, repositories were screened to determine whether they included documentation relevant to software architecture.
-Projects were included based on criteria derived from:
+    This file lists all repositories in the dataset that *contain explicit or implicit software architecture documentation*.
+It represents the filtered subset of Edge AI projects considered suitable for architectural analysis.

     * Content analysis of Markdown files
     * Search in documentation folders
     * Examination of linked external resources
     * Detection of architectural patterns and structural descriptions
     * Presence of workflow, deployment, or capability explanations

-Only repositories meeting these criteria were further analyzed for architectural characteristics, quality attributes, domains, and guideline extraction.

-This file stores the *final list* of such repositories.
+> This file defines the **core dataset** for all architectural examinations performed in the study.

 - **Column Definitions**